AKPPD2783/AdventureWorks/README.md

-I developed these projects while completing the Microsoft Power BI Data Analyst Professional Certificate.
-All datasets and PBIX files were developed during the seven-module program.
+I developed projects while completing the Microsoft Power BI Data Analyst Professional Certificate.
+All AdventureWorks datasets and PBIX files were developed during the seven-module program, so I could gain a better understanding of the many capabilities within Power BI.